best-surrogacy-agencies-in-california

 The agencies on this list were selected based on five criteria that matter for both intended parents and surrogates evaluating California surrogacy programs.

-- Surrogate compensation and care.
-What is the base compensation range?
+What is the total compensation range?
 Are funds secured in escrow before the journey begins?
 Does the agency provide post-delivery support?
 Surrogates deserve to know exactly what they’re earning and how it’s protected.

-No agency paid to be included in this list.
+No agency paid to be included on this list.
 Physician’s Surrogacy is our parent organization — we’ve disclosed that, and we’ve made every effort to give accurate, fair treatment to all agencies reviewed.

 The Decision That Matters Most